-Alexis Elliott is a licensed clinical social worker, certified diabetes educator, health education specialist, and health coach.
+Alexis Skelley is a licensed clinical social worker, certified diabetes educator, health education specialist, and health coach.
 She is founder of Diabetes and Obesity Treatment Strategies (aka DOTS) where she specializes in mental health, and behavioral and lifestyle challenges among people with diabetes, those at risk for diabetes, and weight-related issues.
 She became the first provider in the state of South Carolina recognized by the American Diabetes Association’s mental health provider directory, which designates clinicians who are experienced in the struggles unique to diabetes.
 She provides both counseling and coaching and is licensed in both North Carolina and South Carolina.

 Alexis is passionate about connecting the dots between mental and physical health, and all the dots in between.
 She advocates for the importance of behavioral health in overall health, but especially the integral role it plays in diabetes care.
 She reminds individuals that “managing emotions is just as important as managing blood glucose.
 That’s because we know that if your emotions and mental health are struggling, chances are that your physical health, blood sugars, and healthy behaviors are struggling too.”